Liepāja Symphony Orchestra

 Since 2015 home of the orchestra is the new concert hall of Liepāja - the "Great Amber".
+In March 2016, the 24th Liepaja International Stars Festival took place in the Great Amber Concert Hall.
+The festival opened on March 5, 2016 under the direction of conductor Matthias Manasi with the Liepāja Symphony Orchestra and the piano duo Amal.
+Matthias Manasi played and conducted the Piano Concerto No. 0 by Ludwig van Beethoven.
+Bishara Haroni and Yaron Kohlberg were the soloists in the Concerto for Two Pianos and Orchestra by Francis Poulenc and the Piano Concerto No. 10 for two pianos by Wolfgang Amadeus Mozart.

 In the repertoire politics special attention is paid to Latvian music – the orchestra has repeatedly premiered and commissioned new works.
 In recent seasons all the 12 monumental opuses of Liepaja concert series initiated by LSO have been submitted to public and specialist evaluation.
 They have been released by such record labels as “Odradek Records”, “Toccata Classics” and “Skani”.
 Orchestra has two times received the highest national music award – The Great Music Award, as well as numerous Latvian Recordings Awards.